 One measure used by management as an indicator of our business performance is the volume of bookings achieved.
-We define a "booking" as estimated future contractual revenues, including agreements with perpetual, multi-year and annual terms.
+We define a booking as estimated future contractual revenues, including agreements with perpetual, multi-year and annual terms.
 Bookings values may include: (i) estimates of variable fee components such as hours to be incurred under new professional services arrangements and customer account or transaction activity for agreements with transactional-based fee arrangements, (ii) additional or expanded business from renewals of contracts, and (iii) to a lesser extent, previous customers that have attrited and been re-sold only as a result of a significant sales effort.
-During the quarter ended June 30, 2007, we achieved bookings of \$89.8 million, including four with bookings values of \$3.0 million or more.
-In comparison, bookings in the quarter ended June 30, 2006 were \$94.5 million, including eight deals with bookings values of \$3.0 million or more.
+During the quarter ended December 31, 2007, we achieved bookings of \$102.4 million, including four deals with bookings value of \$3.0 million or more.
+In comparison, bookings in the prior year quarter ended December 31, 2006 were \$72.1 million.
+There were no deals with bookings values of \$3.0 million or more during the quarter ended December 31, 2006.